Child Custody Complex Issues. Dedicated Attorneys. Proven Success.

 The Difference Between Joint Custody & Full Custody

-The law starts with a presumption: that the best interests of the child are best served by having both parents equally involved in their lives.
+The law starts with a presumption: the best interests of the child are best served by having both parents equally involved in their lives.
 This doesn’t mean that’s where every custody decision will end up.
-There are any number of good reasons for one parent to have full custody.
+There are a number of good reasons for one parent to have full custody.
 One parent may struggle with an addiction or other extreme forms of irresponsibility.
-There are sad cases where abuse has been involved.
-There are practical considerations that don’t pass judgment on either parent but point to a solution where full custody is deemed to serve the best interests of the child.
+Some cases involve concerns such as abuse.
+There are also practical considerations that don't pass judgment on either parent but point to a solution where full custody better serves the best interests of the child.

-All of which is to say that the final decisions will be based on the unique circumstances involving each parent and their children.
-However, the burden of proof will lie with the parent who is seeking full custody.
+In summary, the final decisions will be based on the unique circumstances involving each parent and their children.
+However, the burden of proof lies with the parent who is seeking full custody.

 Overcoming Child Custody Challenges in Long Island